qvest-digital/loginsrv/README.md

 ## Oauth2

 The Oauth Web Flow (aka 3-leged-Oauth flow) is also supported.
-Currently the following oauth Provider are supported:
+Currently the following oauth Provider is supported:

 * github